Skip to main content

 Written by Jeff Kerr

-Updated over a week ago
+Updated over 3 months ago

 Metadata is data "about" a document, and it's embedded in almost all computer files automatically.
 The best way to understand metadata is to consider some concrete examples for different types of files, such as emails and Microsoft Office (i.e, Word, Excel, Powerpoint) documents.

-NOTE: To view a video tutorial on viewing and filtering metadata in CaseFleet, click here.
+NOTE: To view a video tutorial on viewing and filtering metadata in Casefleet, click here.

 Email Metadata